Mobile and Satellite Communications MSc

 What you will study

-This masters will give you an in-depth understanding of the engineering aspects of these important current and future technologies.
+Our MSc in Mobile and Satellites Communications will give you an in-depth understanding of the engineering aspects of these important contemporary technologies and the exciting future which is yet to come.

-The University of Surrey has well established contacts with major satellite manufacturers, operators and service providers, and is also a major hub for terrestrial communications research, being home to the world’s largest academic research group specifically in 5G communications.
+We have valuable contacts with major satellite manufacturers, operators and service providers, and we’re truly proud to be a major hub for up-to-the-minute communications technology research.
+Surrey is also home to the world’s largest academic research group in 5G communications.

-Our state-of-the-art 5G Innovation Centre was founded with key national and international industry players in the communications field, including the UK’s major mobile operators.
-It is focused on driving the delivery of a mobile communications and wireless connectivity capable of meeting the need of tomorrow's connected society and digital economy.
+Our forward-thinking powerhouse, the 5G Innovation Centre, was founded by major thinkers and contributors within the international communications industry, including the UK’s major mobile operators.
+They concentrate on the creation of mobile communications and wireless technology which is capable of meeting the needs of the digital economy and the world of tomorrow.

 Accredited by the Institution of Engineering and Technology on behalf of the Engineering Council as meeting the requirements for Further Learning for registration as a Chartered Engineer.
 Candidates must hold a CEng accredited BEng/BSc (Hons) undergraduate first degree to comply with full CEng registration requirements.